-This is a free crochet pattern for how to crochet the Little Pebbles Earwarmer – an easy earwarmer pattern worked in an easy textured pattern created with simple single and treble crochets.
-Four sizes included.
+This is a free crochet pattern and video tutorial showing how to crochet the Little Pebbles Earwarmer, which is an easy crochet ear warmer worked in a combination of single crochets and treble crochets to create a cozy, textured crochet pattern.
+Toddler, Child and Adult sizes included.

-I am a sucker for texture, and I just love the look and feel of this stitch pattern that made it’s first appearance a few years ago in this washcloth free crochet pattern.
+I am a sucker for texture, and I just love the look and feel of this stitch pattern that made it’s first appearance a few years ago in the Little Pebbles Washcloth.
 After publishing the Little Pebbles Scarf, I knew I needed a matching earwarmer.
 I hardly ever have my hair down, so earwarmers are one of my go-to cold weather accessories.

 After I worked the scarf in a beautiful, neutral gray, I thought I’d work the earwarmer in the coordinating color from this year’s Pantone colors.
 Really the gray is darker, but gray and yellow are still great together.
 Find out more about the Pantone colors HERE.